 For detailed troubleshooting guidance, common issues, and debugging tips, see the Troubleshooting Guide.

-MaxRegionConcurrencyEnableFinServAssessment; the Lambda is deployed by default but invoked only when enabledReport generation uses a single shared template (report_template.py) for both deployment modes:
+MaxRegionConcurrencyEnableFinServAssessment; the Lambda is deployed by default and also runs as a hidden OWASP source dependency when EnableOWASPAssessment is enabledEnableOWASPAssessment; the Lambda is deployed by default but invoked only when enabledReport generation uses a single shared template (report_template.py) for both deployment modes:

 aiml-security-assessment/functions/security/generate_consolidated_report/